This article is the 1st part (and introduction) to a 9 part series on Universal Restoration vs Eternal Torment (hell).

 Pillar #1: The Word Translated “Eternal”

 There are several phrases which commonly come to mind when discussing hell.
-Phrases like “eternal punishment”, “eternal destruction”, etc. However, the word translated “eternal” there doesn’t necessarily mean eternal.
+Phrases like “eternal punishment”, “eternal destruction”, etc. However, the word translated “eternal” doesn’t mean eternal.
 For example:

 3 As He was sitting on the Mount of Olives, the disciples came to Him privately, saying, “Tell us, when will these things happen, and what will be the sign of Your coming, and of the end of the age?”

-The word above I’ve highlighted in red is the exact same word as the word translated “eternal” in every single verse where the duration of punishment in the afterlife is discussed.
+The word above I’ve highlighted in red is the exact same word translated “eternal” in every single verse where the duration of punishment in the afterlife is discussed.
+No exceptions.
+None whatsoever.
+This word (and it’s adjective form) are the only words used to describe the duration of punishment in the afterlife.
+The word means “age”, which indicates a time period with a defined beginning and end.

-If you look up the definition of the Greek word, it means “age”.
-Further, that word has a a plural form meaning “ages”.
+Every reputable Greek lexicon I could get my hands on says it means “age”.
+Further, the word has a a plural form meaning “ages”.
 Does it make sense to say “eternities” or “forevers”?
-Once you understand the meaning of this word, you’ll realize the foundation for eternal torment (hell) rests on very shaky ground.
+Once you understand the meaning of this word, you’ll realize the foundation for “eternal” torment (hell) rests on very shaky ground.

 (Also, the “unforgivable sin” verse is the most egregious example of mis-translation in the Bible.
-For starters, virtually every translation omits three important Greek words that complete change the meaning.)
+For starters, virtually every translation omits – leaves out – three important Greek words that completely change the meaning.
+We’ll look at that in the next article.)

 Pillar #2: The Ever-Burning Burning Garbage Pit

 In several places, Jesus references “hell”.
-The word He uses is the Greek word Gehenna, which refers to the Valley of Hinnom outside Jerusalem.
+The word He uses is the Greek word Gehenna, which is a proper noun referring to the Valley of Hinnom outside Jerusalem.
 Most scholars agree that this valley was essentially a great burning trash heap.
 The people of Jerusalem would throw all their garbage into it and because it was constantly being fed, the fire would never go out.

 However, this view doesn’t line up with history.